 As early as 1971 the museum had outgrown its space and a second room with a basement for storage was added.
 The Louis Dawson Memorial Wing, was built in 1987, in part to accomodate the Bohanon/Fuller Collection, the contents of a heritage home belonging to one of the area's more prosperous pioneering families.
 It is climate controlled and now houses an exhibit gallery, work room and storage space for the archival collection.

-In 1995 the archival collection, which had been growing since the 1950s, was made accessible to the public and organized using archival principles, thanks to funding from the Archives Association of British Columbia.
-At that time the name of the museum was changed to the Quesnel & District Museum and Archives to reflect this new service.
+In 1995 the archival collection was organized using archival principles and made accessible to the public, thanks to funding from the Archives Association of British Columbia.
+The name of the museum was changed to the Quesnel & District Museum and Archives to reflect this new service.

 The museum continues to evolve, adopting new technologies to make the collection more accessible to the public and to tell our community's story.
 A renovation to update the facility's infrastructure and exterior exhibits has been undertaken in several phases during the past five years.
 We look forward to reopening to the public in the spring of 2021.